-3. FOCUS AREA ALIGNMENT AND SEA GRANT CLASSIFICATION Identification of relevant WSG critical program areas and the Sea Grant classification code.
+4. PROGRAM AREA ALIGNMENT AND SEA GRANT CLASSIFICATION

+Identification of relevant WSG program areas and the Sea Grant classification code.

-4. PROJECT SUMMARY
+5. PROJECT SUMMARY

 Used during the proposal review process, the project summary should provide a clear and concise description of the project in terms that are understandable by individuals who are not experts in your field.